demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

   }
 ```

-Now we have the persitence layer ready.
+Now we have the persistence layer ready.

 The JSON response that we are going to send will have the following structure